forc-db/ForC/README.md

 # Forest Carbon database (ForC-db)

 ## Database overview
 The Forest C database (**ForC-db**) is an open access global C database that is updated and maintained in this Github repository.
 The database contains data on ground-based measurements of ecosystem-level C stocks and annual fluxes in forests globally, along with site information, disturbance history, and information on methodology.
+It currently contains >17,500 records from >2,700 plots and >2,000 sites, making it the largest and most comprehensive database of its type.
+These data were obtained from multiple previous compilations and individual published studies, as detailed in Anderson-Teixeira et al. (2016) and an in-prep publication.

+*Database structure* is described in the [metadata folder](https://github.com/forc-db/ForC/tree/master/metadata).

+*Scripts* for manipulating the database are given in the [scripts folder](https://github.com/forc-db/ForC/tree/master/scripts).

+*Original citations* associated with all data are given in the measurements table, and full citations are in the file `TropForC_bibliography.pdf`.

 The tropical component of ForC-db (**TropForC-db**) has been published in the peer-reviewed literature: [Anderson-Teixeira *et al.* (2016)](http://dx.doi.org/10.1111/gcb.13226).
 Additional data are included in this repository but have not yet been officially published (interested users may contact database PI Dr. Kristina Anderson-Teixeira for an update on status and to discuss collaboration).
 Moreover, we anticipate database growth as other investigators contribute to the database.

-TropForC-db currently contains >17,500 records from >2,700 plots and >2,000 sites, making it the largest and most comprehensive database of its type.
-These data were obtained from multiple previous compilations and individual published studies, as detailed in Anderson-Teixeira et al. (2016) and an in-prep publication.

-The database structure is described in the [metadata folder](https://github.com/forc-db/ForC/tree/master/metadata).
-Original citations associated with all data are given in the measurements table, and full citations are in the file `TropForC_bibliography.pdf`.

 ## Data Use
 ForC-db is an open access database, and we encourage use of the data for scientific research and educational purposes.
 All users are responsible to adhere to the data use policy: [`DATA USE POLICY.md`](https://github.com/forc-db/ForC/blob/master/DATA%20USE%20POLICY.md).